Greg Tansey: Stevenage

-Inverness CT return
+Inverness Caledonian Thistle (second spell)

 On 17 January 2014, Tansey re-signed for Inverness Caledonian Thistle on an 18-month deal.
 Upon returning to Inverness, Tansey stated that he rejoined the club because of his motivation to help them play in Europe.

 After a substitute appearance against Aberdeen, he made his starting debut against Hearts in the League Cup semi-final where he opened the scoring with a thunderous 25-yard-strike.
 In the quarter-final of the Scottish Cup, in a 5–0 loss to Dundee United, Tansey was sent-off after lunging at Paul Paton.
 After being suspended for the game against Hibernian, it was confirmed that Tansey was eligible to play in the final of the Scottish League Cup.
 In the final against Aberdeen, Tansey played the whole 90 minutes plus extra time before the game eventually reached a penalty shoot-out.
 Aberdeen won the match and the Cup after Tansey, along with Billy McKay, missed their penalties in the shoot-out.
 Tansey scored his first league goal, of his second spell at Inverness, in a 2–2 draw against St Mirren on 29 March 2014.
 He then scored his second goal in the last game of the season, a 2–0 win over St Johnstone.
-On his return to Inverness CT's second spell, Tansey made twenty-one appearances and scored three times in all competitions.
+On his return to Inverness Caledonian Thistle, Tansey made twenty-one appearances and scored three times in all competitions.